ibm-cloud-docs/cloud-infrastructure/sysdig-faq.md

 {: #how-do-i-get-transition-help}
 {: faq}

-If you need help transitioning to {{site.data.keyword.mon_full_notm}}, you can contact your CSM or see [Getting support](/docs/get-support?topic=get-support-getting-customer-support) to open a support ticket.
+If you need help transitioning to {{site.data.keyword.mon_full_notm}}, you can contact your CSM or see [Getting support](https://cloud.ibm.com/unifiedsupport/supportcenter){: external} to open a support ticket.

 ## What are the important dates that are associated with Advanced Monitoring by Nimsoft EOS?
 {: #what-are-important-transition-dates}